In this document we would cover how users can implement, publish and share APIs with your customers and partners.

 There are three overall steps to follow in order to setup a fully functional API architecture.

-Step 1 is related to the process of implementing API in the Adeptia Integration Suite (AIS).
-Typically AIS would be behind the firewall and this is the environment where users would design or promote their process flows into and have it available to the AIS Gateway (DMZ).
+Step 1 is related to the process of implementing API in the Adeptia Solution (AS).
+Typically AS would be behind the firewall and this is the environment where users would design or promote their process flows into and have it available to the AS Gateway (DMZ).

 This task also involves building complete set of JSON schemas, mappings, sources and targets that would be used for the different API operations such as AddEmployee, UpdateEmployee etc.